Featured

 You might also like a mantra to support you in not engaging in rumination.
 I like “It is done.
 Make good choices.”
 Dr. Greenberg uses “Stop doing the math.”
 Pick a short statement that makes sense to you and your situation.

-Autumn Hahn is a Licensed Mental Health Counselor and Certified Clinical Hypnotherapist practicing at Clear Mind Group in Florida, Georgia, Nevada, New York, and Virginia.
-Call 954-612-9553 for a consultation.
-Follow Autumn on Twitter & Facebook.
+Autumn Hahn is a Licensed Mental Health Counselor, Licensed Clinical Professional Counselor, and Certified Clinical Hypnotherapist practicing at Clear Mind Group in Florida, Georgia, Idaho, Nevada, New York, and Virginia.
+Call 407-494-5280 for a consultation.
+Follow Clear Mind Group on Twitter & Facebook.

 Ways to Self-Soothe